The Canary Island of Gran Canaria has a breathtaking landscape, beaches, shopping, and leisure to make for a jam-packed holiday of leisure.

 Gran Canaria is a top holiday destination for Brits, especially during the winter.
 The buzzing activity seems to persist all year with tourists flocking from far and wide.
 The island offers exquisite resorts that are found around the beaches, like Taurito and Anfi del Mar.

 There are resorts available for everyone’s price range, with many resorts and holiday apartments to choose from in Maspalomas, Las Palmas de Gran Canaria, Meloneras, Puerto Rico and Puerto del Mogan.

 Gran Canaria is a favourite among hikers for its plethora of mountains and ravines.
 The island is home to volcanic summits and coastal routes that fit all levels of hikers.
 A popular short distance hike is Roque Nublo.
 As the weather can get very hot for hiking, the recommended months to go are between October and March.

-The island has 215 hiking trails in total, suitable for trail running and mountain biking, available with hand-curated trail maps, driving reviews, and detailed reviews from hikers and campers.
+The island has 215 hiking trails in total, suitable for trail running and mountain biking, available with hand-curated trail maps, driving reviews, and detail reviews from hikers and campers.

 8. Prime Golf Courses

 Gran Canaria is a prime choice for golfers all over the world for its magnificent courses on the island.
 Experts have rated the courses here up there with the best in Spain, which are designed by specialists and provide a tranquil oasis.